 Also found at the site were large quantities of implements and craft objects dating from the heyday of the settlements between the 11th and 13th centuries.
 The site was abandoned in the 14th century.

 There are an estimated 4,000 protected archeological sites in the National Park.
 Admission to the park is restricted and strictly controlled, and some areas can be visited only in the company of a park ranger.
 During the winter months access may be restricted due to snow and winter conditions.

 Mesa Verde National Park Highlights

-The other road from the Visitor Center leads to Chapin Mesa, passing the Far View Ruins and Cedar Tree Tower.
-In 25mi/40km the road comes to the Park Headquarters Area.
+A road leads from the Visitor Center to Chapin Mesa, passing the Far View Ruins and Cedar Tree Tower.
+The road goes on for 25 miles until it reaches the Park Headquarters Area.

-The Chapin Mesa Museum is the starting-point of Ruins Road Drive, which takes in the main features of the Mesa Verde in two long loops, with a total length of 12mi/19km.
+The Chapin Mesa Museum is the starting-point of Ruins Road Drive, which takes in the main features of the Mesa Verde in two long loops, with a total length of 12 miles.